tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 You submit your solutions to the exercises by first pushing your code to GitHub and then marking the completed exercises into the [exercise submission system](https://studies.cs.helsinki.fi/fullstackopen2019/).

 <!-- Tehtävät palautetaan **yksi osa kerrallaan**.
 Kun olet palauttanut osan tehtävät, et voi enää palauttaa saman osan tekemättä jättämiäsi tehtäviä. -->
-You submit all of your solutions to the exercise of one part **in a single submission.**.
+You submit all of your solutions to the exercise of one part **in a single submission**.
 Once you have submitted your solutions for one part, you can not add more exercise solutions to your submission.

 <!-- <i>Samaa ohjelmaa kehittelevissä tehtäväsarjoissa ohjelman lopullisen version palauttaminen riittää, voit toki halutessasi tehdä commitin jokaisen tehtävän jälkeisestä tilanteesta, mutta se ei ole välttämätöntä.</i> -->
 <i>Some of the exercises work on the same application.
 In these cases it is sufficient to submit just the final version of the application.
 If you wish, you can make a commit after every finished exercise but it is not mandatory.</i>